palsreturn2/FTP/README.md

 To compile the program, do the following.

-1) gcc ServerNew.c ServerFunc.c -o Server
+1) gcc ServerNew.c ServerFunc.c -o Server in a machine.

-2) gcc ClientNew.c ClientFunc.c -o Client
+2) gcc ClientNew.c ClientFunc.c -o Client in another machine.

+To run the program, do the following.

+1) Run "./Server" on the command line in one machine.

+2) Run "./Client hostname" on the command line in other machine. "hostname" can be ip of the server machine.